snyk/cli/help/cli-commands/code-test.md

 ### `--remote-repo-url=<URL>`

-Set or override the remote URL for the repository.
+Set or override the repository's remote URL metadata for the test.

 Example: `--remote-repo-url=https://gitlab.com/example/project` will create a target for given URL and on the UI it would be visible as `/example/project/` .

-Can be used in combination with the `--report` option.

 ### `--org=<ORG_ID>`